 Remember, if you're interested in Invisalign treatment you can take a free Smile Assessment online in just two minutes to verify that you're a suitable candidate.

 Types of lingual brace

-Once you have decided this is the type of brace you want, you’ll need to choose between different brands and styles.
+Once you have decided this is the type of brace you want, you’ll need to choose between different brands and styles available in the UK.

 The brand Incognito manufactures its braces in Germany using advanced computer design technology.
 Each bracket is moulded to fit a specific tooth and is made as flat as possible.
 This means there is less chance of the braces interfering with speech or causing inflammation in the mouth.

 Incognito lingual braces are made from a gold alloy which heavily reduces the chances of an allergic reaction.

 In the UK Incognito braces cost anywhere from £4,000 for a full set.
 Other brands are available for less but each has its advantages and disadvantages.